aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 For building the model we will:

-⋅⋅*Create an encoder_block
+  *Create an encoder_block
-⋅⋅*Create a decoder_block
+  *Create a decoder_block
-⋅⋅*Build the FCN consisting of encoder blocks, a 1x1 convolution, and decoder blocks.
+  *Build the FCN consisting of encoder blocks, a 1x1 convolution, and decoder blocks.

 ## Training